jaykumar7726082711/PySDR-NOTES/README.md

 # 3. IQ Sampling
 ## Sampling Basics
-sampling is the form of sampling that an SDR performs, as well as many digital receivers (and transmitters).
+iq sampling is the form of sampling that an SDR performs, as well as many digital receivers (and transmitters).
+IQ sampling, an in-phase and quadrature sampling technique, to measure the phase of incoming signals.
+In IQ sampling, the receiver mixes the incoming signal with the local oscillator (LO) at 0 and 90 degree offsets.
 <img width="829" height="356" alt="image" src="https://github.com/user-attachments/assets/ad01ab86-8276-4a21-a453-b5c450393562" />